Project

 This is gate keeping and apathy speaking.
 I’m not sure if it’s just you who doesn’t care about getting more people involved or if it’s the communities mentality as a whole, but the thought that people need to just figure it out on their own and if they can’t then maybe it’s not for them is a sh*tty one.

-RE: Is Redmine still a viable solution? - Added by Bernhard Rohloff almost 3 years ago
+RE: Is Redmine still a viable solution? - Added by Bernhard Rohloff over 3 years ago

 Matthew Connerton wrote: